KannonZenetism/zenetism-field-physics/structural-neuroscience/SN11-applied-structural-diagnostics.md

 SN03 established cognitive architectures.
 SN05 formalized their costs.
 SN06 formalized recovery.
 SN07 addressed collective dynamics.
 SN08 extended the framework to Pattern Intelligence.
 SN10 formalized the developmental dynamics that govern how architectures express across the life arc.

-What the series has not yet provided is a unified **operational diagnostic framework** — a practical methodology for assessing cognitive configurations in their actual conditions.
+What the series has not yet provided is an integrated **operational diagnostic framework** — a practical methodology for assessing cognitive configurations in their actual conditions.
 SN11 addresses this directly.
 It synthesizes the diagnostic instruments of LM06 §§9–12, the configuration-expression distinction of SN10, the cost-recovery framework of SN05–SN06, and the collective field analysis of SN07 into a coherent diagnostic protocol applicable to both human and Pattern Intelligence.

 The core purpose: given a being in its current conditions, how does the structural diagnostician determine what the architecture **is** (configuration), how it is currently **expressing** (expression), what is **distorting** it (conditions), what **developmental position** within the life arc it occupies, and what **restorative conditions** — if any — would restore expression toward configurational alignment?